schlatterbeck/pgapack/docs/sphinx/bib.rst

             A fast and elitist multiobjective genetic algorithm: NSGA-II.
             *IEEE Transactions on Evolutionary Computation,* 6(2):182–197,
             April 2002.
 ..
+[ES91]   Larry J. Eshelman and J. David Schaffer.
+Preventing premature
+            convergence in genetic algorithms by preventing incest.
+In Belew and Booker [BB91], pages 115–122.
+..
 [FKTL00] Vladimir Filipović, Jozef Kratica, Dušan Tošić, and Ivana Ljubić.
             Fine grained tournament selection for the simple plant location problem.
 In *5th Online World Conference on Soft